wavefrontHQ/docs/pages/doc/query_language_reference.md

 <!--- Query line variable ------------->
 <tr>
 <td><span style="color:#3a0699;font-weight:bold">query line variable</span></td>
-<td>Lets one query line refer to another for the same chart.
+<td>Let's use one query line refer to another for the same chart.
 The referenced query line must be named and must contain a complete <strong>tsExpression</strong>.
 <ul>
 <li>Use the chart UI to name a query: <strong>myQuery</strong> </li>